AP Top 25 Reality Check: Welcome, back ‘Clones; Who’s next? | Times Leader

 For the first time this regular season, there were no teams making their season debut in The Associated college football poll.

-Iowa State and BYU rejoined presented by Regions Bank, but the number of teams that have been ranked for at least one week this season remains at 44.
+Iowa State and BYU rejoined the AP Top 25 presented by Regions Bank, but the number of teams that have been ranked for at least one week this season remains at 44.

 Iowa State is back after four weeks out.
 The Cyclones were preseason No. 7, but two September losses sent them tumbling.